roysjosh/nanoleaf-ltpdu/README.rst

 ^^^^^^^^^^^^
 So far multiple new PDU opcodes have been seen versus what is publicly available.
 After pair-setup and pair-verify, the Home app sends opcode ``0x09`` to the accessory.
 The reply appears to be a GATT attribute table of sorts.
 Replying with this data to the Home app causes pairing to complete and it prompts for a name and room for the accessory.
 The app then begins to query the accessory in the background with HAP-Characteristic-Read (``0x0x3``) and another unknown opcode, ``0x0b`` (starts a subscription to a characteristic).

+Communicating with a control point
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Performing a function like list pairings or remove pairings is no longer a simple REST call away.
+You must first write your request to the control point and then read the return code.
+You must then read the actual result from the control point.

+- find "list pairings" characteristic IID

+- construct State=M1 and Method=ListPairings TLV

+- encode that TLV inside a HAP Param Value TLV

+- construct a HAP PDU with opcode Characteristic Write for the "list pairings" IID

+- write the encrypted request and decrypt the response

+- construct a HAP PDU with opcode Characteristic Read for the "list pairings" IID

+- write the encrypted request and decrypt the response

+- unwrap the expected "list pairings" M2 response TLV from a HAP Param Value TLV

 nlpublic endpoint
 -----------------
 The vendor applications communicate with this endpoint when performing the Identify (bulb flash) function.
 The packet format is clear and used throughout::